polterguy/lizzie/docs/introduction.md

 write(foo)
 ";

-        // Creating a lambda function from our code. var function = LambdaCompiler.Compile<MainClass>(new MainClass(), code);
+        // Creating a lambda function from our code var function = LambdaCompiler.Compile<MainClass>(new MainClass(), code);

-        // Evaluates our Lizzie code making sure we bind it to our instance. var result = function();
+        // Evaluates our Lizzie code making sure we bind it to our instance var result = function();

-        // Waiting for user input.
+        // Waiting for user input
         Console.Read();
     }
 }